 Additional information and images can be seen at the Getty Museum

-If you notice any problems or have suggestions please send us an Email.
+If you notice any problems or have anything to add please contact us.

 Copyright © 2006 by Dan Fear and Art-Support.